Teacher training boost for rural schools

 Argyll and Bute Council has been working in partnership with the universities of Dundee and the Highlands and Islands, to agree a programme which will see student teachers based in local schools over an 18-month period.

-The training, which is funded through a Scottish Government bursary scheme, will enable students to study from home and to spend a substantial time in class under the guidance of a mentor.
+The training, which is funded through a Scottish government bursary scheme, will enable students to study from home and to spend a substantial time in class under the guidance of a mentor.

 There is no suggestion of placing unqualified teachers in charge of lessons.